Halibut Stir Fry

 |

-Garnish with a lemon wedge and serve with rice and a salad.
+Garnish with a lemon wedge and serve with rice or over rice or pasta and a salad.

 Enjoy your Halibut Stir Fry seafood recipe and the company of those you share it with.